Grants for music creators

 When can you apply?

 Grants for music creators are offered twice a year.
 The Foundation’s spring round is March 1-21 and the autumn round September 1-21.
 Applications are only accepted during the application period and via the Foundation’s online service.
 Applications submitted by any other means will not be taken into consideration.
-Only one application per individual per round can be submitted.

 What can you apply for?